 A prescriber or dispenser can designate access to another individual using their Illinois State License Number.
 Both prescriber and designee must be registered with PMP.
 Once a prescriber logs in, they will be able to add/ remove/ view designees.
 A user should never share their username and password.

 The designee and the prescribers will need to be linked with permission from both.
 You need to have a license number from the designee in order to add them as your authorized designee.
 Once the designee is set up, an email is sent to both agent/ designee for confirmation.

 The connection travels over a secure https web connection.
-The request and response have end to end encryption, and it is locked down by username and IP address.
+The request and response have end to end encryption and is locked down by facility username and IP address.

-The PMPnow can be used by anyone who is in direct treatment of patients; i.e. Doctors, APNs, PAs.
-RNs can view the data.
+PMPnow can be used by registered IL PMP users and their authorized designees.
 Clerical office staff are not allowed to use the connection.

 Most integrations produce a single use URL web link.
 Some integrations do provide the ability to save the data as a PDF or other methods of retention.
 This will depend on the build and contract agreements.

 There is no formal process for an extension as this has been a statutory requirement since January 2018.